ArwaMAlhazmi/casting-agency-api/README.md

 - Authentication: Auth0 api is used for authenticating.
   The endpoints can be requested with [Postman](https://getpostman.com).
-  1. Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
+  1. Import the postman collection `udacity-fsnd-castingagencyapi.postman_collection`
   2. Run the collection.
   * Each folder(Casting Assistant, Casting Director, Executive Producer) has a description for tha expected response for each request based on the role of the user making the request.